yyyr-p/AimeInterfaceProvider-iOS/README.md

 - iOS 14.0 or later
 - CoreNFC

 **Attention**: You need an Apple Developer Account to sign apps with CoreNFC entitlements.
-TrollStore *may* work, but I haven't tested it.
+TrollStore *may* work, but ~~I haven't tested it.~~ it doesn't work for now.

 ## Copyright Notice